ghostwan/PodTube/README.md

 ### 1.2.0:
 - Change downloader library to improve download performance use a modify version of Gigaget
 - Add preference to change downloads path
+- Delete a feed from the library
 ### 1.1.0:
-- Manage playlist : you can now share a playlist from pushBullet or the share android button
+- Manage playlist : you can now share a playlist from pushBullet or from the share button in the youtube android app
 ### 1.0.0:
 - New download manager
 - Display notifications when a download start / end